 See the Local Government Solar Toolkit and Workbook (Grow Solar: 2017) for rooftop solar planning, zoning and permitting resources pertinent to Minnesota.
 See also codes, standards, and guides and checklists for streamlining permit applications, reviews and inspections from the SunShot Initiative at the US Dept. of Energy's Solar Energy Resource Center.
 Criteria for a better permitting process include: posting permitting requirements online and allowing fast (1-3 days) online permit processing; cost-based permitting fees; allow state licensures for installers; narrow inspection appointment window for one inspection.
-A simple summary of planning, process and financing improvements a city can take was prepared by the National Association of Regional Councils.

 Data from the Minnesota Solar Suitability Analysis (2014) allows a city to assess its solar resource - document it's "proven solar reserves" (akin to oil and gas reserves) - to help shape zoning policies and focus economic development opportunities.
 Also view existing solar installations and other features on this web site by clicking the layers button.

 Ensure via ordinance that solar energy installations (PV, hot water, hot air) are allowed land uses for appropriate zoning districts.
 Note that some early solar energy adoptions are reported under action 26.1

 Create a solar permit guideline to facilitate residential or small commercial solar installations permits; waive permit fees for solar installations for two years, or set a low fixed permit fee consistent with Grow Solar Toolkit recommendations.

 Become a SolSmart-certified city; work with surrounding communities to use the same solar permit guidelines and fee structure.